 Unlike most of the Sonicstate team, I did not go gallavanting off to Anaheim last week, due in part, to the arrival of a baby girl!
 Still, I watched from afar and have been asked for my take on this year's exhibitors.
-Here are my guitar pedal picks:
+Here are my thoughts, starting with purveyors of Eurorack modules.

 Posted by MagicalSynthAdventure an expert in synthesis technology from last Century and Amiga enthusiast.